 Mid Market Providers

 The third type is what is known as a Mid Market Provider or IT Professional Services firm.
 These companies typically have a lot of very skilled, smart techs that focus on specific products or services.
 Most of these companies are focused on selling some form of application, hardware or service into larger companies with 200 to 1000 users.
-In certain cases the minimum budget to engage one of these companies would start around $150,000.
+In certain cases the minimum budget price to engage one of these companies would start around $150,000.
 Typically these companies complement an existing IT department that doesn't have the specialization to be able to implement a complex product.

 Managed Service Provider (MSP)